eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

     :language: c++
     :start-after: //RTPS_API_WRITE_SAMPLE
     :end-before: //!--
+    :dedent: 4

 If your topic data type has several fields, you will have to provide functions to serialize and deserialize your data in and out of the :class:`CacheChange_t`.
-*FastRTPSGen* does this for you.
+*Fast DDS-Gen* does this for you.

-You can receive data from within a :class:`ReaderListener` callback method as we did in the Publisher-Subscriber Layer:
+You can receive data from within a :class:`ReaderListener` callback method as we did in the :ref:`dds_layer`:

 .. literalinclude:: ../../../code/CodeTester.cpp
     :language: c++